thoughtrealm/bumblebee/README.md

 Given this status, there may be bugs and missing or incomplete features.
 Sufficient testing has been completed, such that any remaining issues should be in non-critical areas.
-Both manual analysis and unit testing efforts are employed to validate correct performance.
+Both manual analysis and unit tests are employed to validate correct performance.

-Of course, if find or experience any issues, please report them as described below in [Reporting bugs and making feature requests](#Reporting_bugs_and_making_feature_requests).
+Of course, if you find or experience any issues, please report them as described below in [Reporting bugs and making feature requests](#Reporting_bugs_and_making_feature_requests).

 ## Design, Security Approach and Technical Details